The Closing Process

 After you gather all the inspection information, you can renegotiate the offer or choose to walk away from the deal altogether.

 Think of the renegotiation phase as an off-ramp of sorts if things aren’t going well and you just don’t feel right about the sale.
-Remember that it’s never a good idea to sell a property or buy a property under duress.
+Remember that it’s never a good idea to sell your house or buy a property under duress.

 Determine the mortgage interest rate

-Here’s where the process is different from cash buyers!
+Here’s where the process is different from cash buyer!
 You don’t have to consider mortgage loans and interest rates, which will speed up the deal if the cash buyer already has the funds ready and waiting for approval.
 Sell your house directly to cash buyer!

 Decide on any contingencies